ASD-Blueprint/desktop.gov.au/program/gadgeteer.md

 * Not having access to my preferred tools is slowing me down
 * Every time I need approval for a tool I need to do a lot of follow up emails
-* The Agency I used to work for had old and slow computers, and I expect the same poor experience
+* The agency I used to work for had old and slow computers, and I expect the same poor experience

 ### Want to achieve / get out of interaction